AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

 ### Profile Parameters

-Profile parameters are just like regular mbox parameters, except they have a `profile.` prefix.
-Also, they are stored in Target's visitor profile database and will persist for the [duration of the visitor profile](https://marketing.adobe.com/resources/help/en_US/target/ov/c_visitor_profile_lifetime.html).
-You can set them on one page of your site, and then target an activity based on that value on another page without needing to pass the parameter again.
-Here is an example, say you run an automobile website.
-When a visitor looks at a vehicle, you could pass a profile parameter on the vehicle page called "profile.lastViewed=sportscar" and then as they browse to other pages on your site you can target content based on their last vehicle viewed.
-They are ideal for attributes that rarely change or are only available on certain pages
+Similar to mbox parameters, profile parameters are also passed through the Target request.
+However, profile parameters get stored in Target's visitor profile database and will persist for the [duration of the visitor's profile](https://marketing.adobe.com/resources/help/en_US/target/ov/c_visitor_profile_lifetime.html).
+You can set them on one page of your site and use them in Target activities on another page.
+Here is an example from an  automobile website.
+When a visitor goes to a vehicle page, you could pass a profile parameter "profile.lastViewed=sportscar" to record their interest in that particular vehicle.
+When the visitor browses to other non-vehicle pages on your site you can target content based on their last vehicle viewed.
+Profile parameters are ideal for attributes that rarely change or are only available on certain pages

-You don't need to pass any profile parameters in this tutorial, but the workflow is identical to what you did earlier when passing the `pageName` mbox parameter&mdash;just give the profile parameter a name prefixed with "profile." and map it to the relevant data element.
-This is what it would look like to set a profile parameter called "userType" in the `Pass Parameters to Global Mbox` action:
+You won't pass any profile parameters in this tutorial, but the workflow is almost identical to what you just did when passing the `pageName` mbox parameter.
+The one difference is  you need to give profile parameter names a `profile.` prefix.
+This is what a profile parameter called "userType" would look like in the `Pass Parameters to Global Mbox` action:

 ![Setting a profile parameter](../assets/images/target-profileParameter.png)

 ### Entity Parameters

-Entity parameters are used in [Recommendations implementations](https://marketing.adobe.com/resources/help/en_US/target/recs/c_plan_implement.html) for three main reasons:
+Entity parameters are special parameters used in [Recommendations implementations](https://marketing.adobe.com/resources/help/en_US/target/recs/c_plan_implement.html) for three main reasons:

 1. As a key to trigger product recommendations.
 For example, when using a recommendations algorithm like "People who viewed Product X, also viewed Y," "X" is the "key" of the recommendation.
-It is usually the product sku (`entity.id`) or category (`entity.categoryId`) that you are currently viewing.
+It is usually the product sku (`entity.id`) or category (`entity.categoryId`) that the visitor is currently viewing.
 1. To collect visitor behavior to power recommendations algorithms, such as "Recently Viewed Products" or "Most Viewed Products"
 1. To populate the Recommendations catalog.
 Recommendations contains a database of all of the products or articles on your website, so they can be served in the recommendation offer.
 For example, when recommending products, you typically want to display attributes like the product name (`entity.name`) and image (`entity.thumbnailUrl`).
-Some customers populate their catalog using backend feeds, but they can also be populated using entity parameters in mbox calls.
+Some customers populate their catalog using backend feeds, but they can also be populated using entity parameters in Target requests.

 You don't need to pass any profile parameters in this tutorial, but the workflow is identical to what you did earlier when passing the `pageName` mbox parameter&mdash;just give the parameter a name prefixed with "entity." and map it to the relevant data element.
 Note that some common entities have reserved names that must be used (e.g. entity.id for the product sku).
 This is what it would look like to set entity parameters in the `Pass Parameters to Global Mbox` action: